 Photos & Illustrationen : Mariela Gutierrez & Daphnis & Chloe

 We had a chat with Evangelia Koutsovoulou, founder of Daphnis & Chloe.
 Her company is a new Startup that sells the finest greek herbs picked up in the most hidden places of the natural fields of Greece for you!
-We got to know them via our friend Omar and once we tried the herbs they sell, it has been a must in our kitchen.
+We got to know them via our friend Omar, and once we tried the herbs they sell, it has been a must in our kitchen.

 Foraging is not a game: you have to know where from and how to pick the plants in order not to compromise quality and the environment.
 Theirs is an acquainted knowledge worth being preserved.

-Our thyme is sourced from the wild, the same happens with our sage and many of our oreganos.
-At the moment our range includes 4 main Mediterranean herbs: oregano from Taygetus,
+Our thyme is sourced from the wild; the same happens with our sage and many of our oreganos.
+At the moment, our range includes 4 main Mediterranean herbs: oregano from Taygetus,

-We just delivered our first herbs to Merlose and Morgan and La Fromagerie in London, more shops will come really soon!
+We just delivered our first herbs to Melrose and Morgan and La Fromagerie in London, more shops will come really soon!
 There are plenty of places where I’d love to see Daphnis and Chloe, but the most important is people’s kitchens!

-Thanks for your answers dear Evangelia! 😉
+Thanks for your answers, dear Evangelia! 😉